 Can I breastfeed with herpes?

-If a mother has herpes simplex virus, she can still breastfeed as long as the following precautions are observed:
+If a mother has herpes simplex virus, she can usually still breastfeed as long as the following precautions are observed:

 #2 Prevent baby from touching the sores

-As these viruses are spread by simply touching the sores, it is important that your baby doesn’t come into skin-to-skin contact with any of the herpes lesions.
+HSV is spread by direct contact with the sores so it is important that your baby doesn’t come into skin-to-skin contact with any of the herpes lesions.
 Sores should be completely covered so the baby cannot touch them.
 If it is not possible to breastfeed from one breast without baby having contact with the blisters then do not breastfeed from that breast until healed.(Mohrbacher.
 2020. p822; e-lactancia, 2019).
 See the next section for more information.